 I honestly believe that if there is going to be risk, the greatest risk to email privacy is at the sending and receiving endpoints.

-In other words, the actions of malware on your machine, or someone walking up to it and poking around, or your own actions misdirecting an email message present a much greater risk than anything that might happen once the message is
+In other words, the actions of malware on your machine, or someone walking up to it and poking around, or your own actions misdirecting an email message present a much greater risk than anything that might happen once the message is in transit.

 As a result, the most important thing that you can do to secure your email is to secure your computer and your own practices in dealing with your computer and the internet.